This is my list of Indiana lookout tower site; other people have other lists. – Mark A.

 Bristow (Perry County) – mentioned on Forest Service website but I can find no evidence.

 Another Mason Ridge site in Morgan County instead of Monroe County?
+I don’t know… I just have never seen any evidence that this tower was moved or had two sites.

-Not counted: Observation towers
+Not counted: Observation towers at Clifty and Brown County

 Final notes:

-There is an observation tower at Clifty Falls State Park; I don’t consider this to be a lookout tower for my purposes.
+Clifty: There is an observation tower at Clifty Falls State Park; I don’t consider this to be a fire lookout tower for my purposes, but others might disagree.
 I’d call it an observation tower; that’s what it’s called on the Clifty Falls State Park map.
-As far back as 1936 it was referred to as an Observation Tower.
-It doesn’t appear on the colorful firetower map or the black-and-white firetower map, so I don’t think it’s been counted by others either.
+Should it be considered an Indiana lookout tower?